The Hunt for Red October (1990 video game)

-The Hunt for Red October is a 1990 video game based on the 1990 film The Hunt for Red October.
-It was developed by Images Software and released by Grandslam Interactive Ltd. for the Amiga, Amstrad CPC, Atari ST, Commodore 64, ZX Spectrum, and for DOS.
+The Hunt for Red October is a 1990 action game based on the 1990 film The Hunt for Red October.
+It was developed by Images Software and released by Grandslam Interactive for the Amiga, Amstrad CPC, Atari ST, Commodore 64, ZX Spectrum, and MS-DOS.

 Gameplay

 The game features five action sequences including jumping from a helicopter and navigating submarines through deep channels and avoiding various obstacles.